contiv/vpp/docs/dev-guide/SERVICES.md

 ## Overview

-Service is a Kubernetes abstraction providing a convenient single entry point to access a group of pods.
+Service is a Kubernetes abstraction providing a convenient single entry point of access to a group of pods.
 In other words, a service can be thought of as a dynamic load balancer for a set of pods (and the containers living inside them), automatically managed by the framework itself.
 The set of Pods targeted by a Service is (usually) determined by a Label Selector.
 This label query frequently matches pods created